Out and about with your baby

 See the Royal Society for the Prevention of Accidents (RoSPA) website for more advice on using baby carriers and slings safely.

-Pushchairs are only suitable for young babies if they have fully reclining seats so the baby can lie flat.
-Wait until your baby can sit up before using another type of pushchair.
-Consider the pushchair's weight if you use public transport, as you might have to lift it onto trains or buses.
+Pushchairs, also known as strollers and buggies, are only suitable for young babies if they have fully reclining seats so your baby can lie flat.
+Wait until your baby can sit by themselves before using another type of pushchair.
+Choose a light pushchair if you will be lifting it on to trains or buses.

 Carrycot on wheels

 A carrycot is a light, portable cot with handles, similar to but smaller than the body of a pram and often attachable to a wheeled frame.
 Your baby can sleep in the carrycot for the first few months, and the cot can be attached to the frame to go out.

 Three-in-one travel system

 This is a carrycot and transporter (set of wheels) that can be converted into a pushchair when your baby outgrows the carrycot.
 Shopping trays that fit under the pushchair or pram can also be very useful when you're out.